-BIIAB developed the Award for Door Supervisors & Upskilling for Door Supervisors in response to Security Industry Authority licensing requirements which do not include physical intervention.
-BIIAB however recognises that training in the area of physical intervention is key, and has accredited the Physical Intervention programme.
+BIIAB developed the Award for Door Supervisors & Top-Up Training for Door Supervisors in response to Security Industry Authority licensing requirements which do not include physical intervention.
+BIIAB however recognises that training in the area of physical intervention is key, and has accredited the Physical Intervention program.

 • Aimed at Door Supervisors that achieved their qualification prior to June 2010

 • Successful completion of this course enables a door supervisor to meet one of the requirements to apply for renewal of their licence

 • The BIIAB Level 2 Award for top-Up training for Door Supervisors is a nationally recognised qualification

 The BIIAB Level 2 Award for Upskilling Door Supervisors is a qualification that has been developed to meet the mandatory SIA top-up training requirement for Door Supervisors who undertook their training prior to June 2010.
 The qualification meets the SIA’s mandatory top-up requirements and appropriately qualified learners who complete the qualification will be eligible to apply to renew their SIA Door Supervisors licence.